CityOfNewYork/nyco-wp-boilerplate/README.md

     bin/boilerplate.sh

 Based on your selection, the git tracking for the project that you were not working on will be placed in the `temp/bp/` for the boilerplate or `temp/wp/` for WordPress.

+# Security

+The [Open Web Application Security Project](https://www.owasp.org/index.php/About_The_Open_Web_Application_Security_Project) provides [guidelines for implementing security for WordPress sites](https://www.owasp.org/index.php/OWASP_Wordpress_Security_Implementation_Guideline) that includes free and open source resources instead of commercial ones.
+Some of the practices mentioned are included in this boilerplate through [plugins](#security-plugins) and documentation while others should be implemented on a case by case basis.

 # About NYCO